benki-finance/amar-marketplace/README.md

 ![AI Agents Marketplace Banner](https://github.com/0xmetaschool/ai-agents/blob/main/screenshot.png?raw=true)

-Welcome to the **AI Agents Marketplace** by [Metaschool](https://metaschool.so/)!
-This is the ultimate collection of AI agents from developers around the globe.
-Share your own AI agent or discover new ones, complete with descriptions, features, and access links.
+Welcome to AMAR (Agent Marketplace for Alignment Research) by [Benki](https://www.ben-ki.com/)!
+AMAR is your go-to platform for discovering, testing, and deploying AI agents with built-in safety and alignment evaluations.
+Think of it as an “App Store” for AI agents—where you can review, try out, and trust agents based on transparent safety metrics and performance data.

 ## How to Submit Your AI Agent